Can Narcissists Feel Empathy?

 Experiments on Empathy in Narcissists

-Implications of Research
+Implications of the Research

-These studies also did not examine whether a narcissist could empathize with another’s positive emotions.
-This might be more difficult for narcissist since negative emotions may not make the narcissist experience envy to the extent they do when someone is happy due to receiving good news or another positive circumstance.
-In the case of positive emotions, a narcissist may actually feel that someone else should not have positive experiences the narcissist themselves is not experiencing.
-This is especially the case when the cause of another’s positive emotions is something valued by society such as marriage or receiving a promotion.
-The narcissist is generally not consciously aware of this envy nor will they easily admit to it when it is suggested as a possibility in therapy.
+In the case of positive emotions, a narcissist may actually feel that someone else should not have positive experiences that they themselves are not experiencing.
+This is especially the case when the cause of another’s positive emotions is something valued by society, such as marriage or receiving a promotion.
+The narcissist is generally not consciously aware of this envy, nor will they easily admit to it when it is suggested as a possibility in therapy.

 Narcissism According to the DSM 5

 Yet the characteristics of NPD would suggest otherwise.
-According to the DSM 5 these are as follows:
+According to the DSM 5, these are as follows:

 - “Lacks empathy: is unwilling to recognize or identify with the feelings and needs of others